amitastreait/event-management-ado/README.md

   displayName: "PR Body"
 ```

-### How to Read the PR Body of GitHub Actions from ADO Pipeline
+### How to Read the PR Body of GitHub PR from ADO Pipeline

 ```yml
 # Starter pipeline